United to Reverse Biodiversity Loss by 2030 for Sustainable Development

 We are in a state of planetary emergency: the interdependent crises of biodiversity loss and ecosystem degradation, and climate change – driven in large part by unsustainable production and consumption – require urgent and immediate global action.

 We agree with the planetary emergency or, more strictly, the human emergency.
-At our current rate of development and use of natural capital, the likelihood of human extinction is rising.
+The likelihood of human extinction is rising at our current rate of development and use of natural capital.
 Urgent action is essential.